 Updating the law and developing standards will improve access to justice as well as make courts more efficient.
 Developing technical standards and reengineering court business practices will increase the effectiveness of courts and reduce costs.
-It will also result in greater consistency and predictability across courts for litigants (including self-represented litigants), lawyers, and the public.
+It will also result in greater consistency and predictability across courts for litigants, lawyers, and the public.